Thursday, December 2, 2010

 ((This is Part 4 of a series of posts on Prayer and Listening to God.
 Click here for Part 1).

 In the previous article in this series, I said that I would offer a few quick guidelines for interpreting Scripture, and then look at some Scripture passages that have been used as "proof" that we should expect God to speak directly to us.
-I need, though, to stop here for a minute and say a few things that I think are important.
+I need, though, to stop here for a minute and say a few things about the work of the Holy Spirit in the life of the believer and in the believer's prayers.

-So, to sum up, there is a richness, a reward, a life-changing knowledge of God to be had in and through prayer.
-All this is the very reason (!)
-I'm writing against the practice of listening for his voice, as taught by so many today.
-Seeing prayer in that false way, seeing the Holy Spirit's work in that false way, will rob you of what is really available to you.
-Available, that is, if you cling to his promises in trust, look to him for his mercy, fear him for his excellent greatness, and tremble at his word, the Scriptures.
+So, to sum up, there is a richness, an intimacy, a life-changing knowledge of God to be had in the ministry of the Spirit through the word of God.
+And that's the very reason I'm writing against the practice of listening inwardly for his voice, as taught by so many today.
+It teaches us to bypass the Scriptures, where we really do hear Him speak, and which is the kindling the Spirit uses to ignite a warmer and more confident faith.
+Seeing prayer and the Holy Spirit's work in a false way will rob you of what is really available to you when you cling to his promises in trust, look to him for his mercy, fear him for his excellent greatness, and tremble at his word, the Scriptures (Isaiah 66:2).

-So please, keep in mind as you read these articles on prayer and listening to God that prayer is a rich life with God, seen in secret and someday openly rewarded by our heavenly Father, promising fellowship with him through his Spirit by his word.
-Next article I intend to get back to dismantling as best I can the wrong stuff in the hopes of making more way for the good stuff.
-We'll look at those guidelines for interpreting Scripture and at examples of misinterpreted texts (starring one of the biggies, the much-misunderstood "still, small voice").
+So, please keep in mind as you read this series of posts that prayer, though not a time for listening inwardly for God's voice, is meant to be a time for fellowship with God, helped by his Spirit as you pray in accordance with his word.
+Next post, I hope to get back to dismantling, as best I can, the wrong stuff, in the hopes of making more way for the good stuff.
+We'll look at guidelines for correctly interpreting Scripture, and we'll look at examples of misinterpreted texts that have led to the notion of our listening for God's voice (starring one of the biggies, the much-misunderstood "still, small voice").

 Thanks for reading.
 Please feel free to share your thoughts, questions and ideas in the comments.